-A recent PageFair report shows that 11% of the global internet population is blocking ads.
+A recent PageFair report shows that 11 percent of the global internet population is blocking ads.
 That’s a total of 615m devices across desktop and mobile.
-And this figure is growing quickly, with 30% increased adblocker usage year-on-year.
-It’s a major commercial problem, with publishers set to lose more than $27bn dollars in revenue by 2020 as a result.
+And this figure is growing quickly, with 30 percent increased adblocker usage year-on-year.
+It’s a major commercial problem, with publishers set to lose more than $27 billions in revenue by 2020 as a result.
 Clearly, consumers are fighting back, and a frictionless experience is being sought.

 The resurgence of product placement

 Against this backdrop, non-interruptive forms of advertising are more powerful than ever.
 One tried and tested format is product placement.
 In recent years, product placement lagged other forms of digital advertising in terms of transparent ROI and specific targeting.
 But the technological focus favoured by the likes of Amazon and Netflix coupled with developments in computer graphics mean digital product placement could be the future for targeted advertising with real time results.

 This is because digital product placement can enable advertisers to reach users with messaging that feels native to the medium rather than jarring.
 Key to this approach is ensuring assets appear entirely photorealistic, and that they can be rendered extremely quickly into videos.

 At Accenture, we’ve been considering the possibilities of digital placement, and are in the process of developing an end-to-end solution that will allow the rendering of product placement and native advertising into video content assets.
 This solution would let brands drop logos and branded products into entertainment shows, programmatically, in real-time.
 The technology would not only provide a non-interruptive content experience for users, but could unlock new revenue streams for publishers.